ceramicstudio/use-ceramic/README.md

 For other blockchains, one can manually configure AuthProvider, i.e. not relying on `connect()`, and pass it to `authenticate()` method.

+## Example

+There is an example app built on Next.js that uses `use-ceramic`: [ceramic-starter](https://github.com/ceramicstudio/ceramic-starter).

 ## Possible enhancements

 - [ ] `useIDX` hook for querying IDX records instead of `ceramic.idx.get`,